 Today, the Iroquois Steeplechase–run by the nonprofit, 501c3 organization the Volunteer State Horsemen's Foundation–routinely attracts more than 25,000 spectators to the Equestrian Center at Percy Warner Park in Nashville to watch the best horses and riders in the world.

 The race is named for Pierre Lorillard's beloved "Iroquois," the first American-bred horse to win the English Derby.
 The celebrated athlete retired at the Belle Meade Plantation in Nashville to stand at stud.
 He lives in glory as a horse whose corpuscles have coursed in the veins of more Kentucky Derby winners than your hands have fingers.
 He was a horse worthy of the accolades!
+Watch this video from WSMV for more information on the history of Iroquois Steeplechase.

 While names of the many families associated with the Iroquois Steeplechase through recurrent generations would make a very long list, the non-profit has tried to list a few of the families–and their contributions–in the Iroquois Hall of Fame.
 The three-mile Iroquois Steeplechase race is one of the most celebrated races of its kind, and a daunting challenge not easily won.
 The names of the owners, trainers, and riders who have mastered the task read like an honor roll of American steeplechasing.
 Moreover, the names of the volunteers who have made this race meeting so special for 78 years are no less to be honored.